Fontsource Logo

 Usage

 Once you have imported the mixin, you can use it to generate a CSS file with customized font variations.
-Here’s an example that generates a CSS file similar to open-sans/latin-500-italic.css:
+Here’s an example that generates a CSS file similar to recursive/latin-500-italic.css:

 ⬤⬤